s3ql/s3ql/rst/durability.rst

    have a backup of the important file (since both copies refer to the same data blocks that have been lost by the storage service).

-To some degree, :program:`fsck.s3ql` can mitigate this effect.
-When used with the ``--full-check`` option, :program:`fsck.s3ql` asks the storage service to look up every stored object.
-This way, S3QL learns about any missing and, depending on the storage service, corrupted objects.
-It can then mark the damaged files and prevent the problem from spreading forwards in time.
-Figuratively speaking, this establishes a "checkpoint": data loss that occurred before running :program:`fsck.s3ql` with ``--full-check`` can not affect any file system operations that are performed after the check.
+For some storage services, :program:`fsck.s3ql` can mitigate this effect.
+When :program:`fsck.s3ql` runs, it asks the storage service for a list of all stored objects.
+If objects are missing, it can then mark the damaged files and prevent the problem from spreading forwards in time.
+Figuratively speaking, this establishes a "checkpoint": data loss that occurred before running :program:`fsck.s3ql` can not affect any file system operations that are performed after the check.
+Unfortunately, many storage services only "discover" that objects are missing or broken when the object actually needs to be retrieved.
+In this case, :program:`fsck.s3ql` will not learn anything by just querying the list of objects.

-Unfortunately, a full check is rather time consuming and expensive because of the need to check every single stored object.
-It is generally a better choice to choose a storage service where the expected data durability is so high that the possibility of a lost object (and thus the need to run any full checks) can be neglected over long periods of time.
+In the future, :program:`fsck.s3ql` will have an additional "full-check" mode, in which it attempts to retrieve every single object.
+However, this is expected to be rather time consuming and expensive.
+Therefore, it is generally a better choice to choose a storage service where the expected data durability is so high that the possibility of a lost object (and thus the need to run any full checks) can be neglected over long periods of time.